Abortion: the intentional killing of the human fetus, or the performance of a procedure intentionally designed to kill the human fetus.

-1) We will not do what is a relative waste of time while human abortion is not yet abolished.
-Only humans are made in the image of God.
-God Himself instituted the practice of animal sacrifice and the permissibility of eating meat in the Bible, whether you or I like it or not, and yet He stated plainly that murdering humans is evil.
+2) God Himself instituted the practice of animal sacrifice and the permissibility of eating meat in the Bible.
+In contrast, He stated plainly that murdering humans is evil.

-2) God has given animals as food to eat and to master for our good and assistance – Genesis 2, Genesis 9, Mark 7, 1 Corinthians 8, Romans 14.
-We have no mandate from God to protect them at all costs, but we do have that mandate about humans.
+3) God has given animals as food to eat and to master for our good and assistance – Genesis 2, Genesis 9, Mark 7, 1 Corinthians 8, Romans 14.

 We regard the aborticians as holding the most guilt.
 They know the truth about what they are doing and yet consciously and continually suppress that truth in their own minds and hearts every day.
-They lie to women constantly, thus betraying their trust when many of these women are in their weakest moments, for the sake of enriching their own bank accounts, $600 at a time.
+They lie to women constantly, thus betraying their trust when many of these women are in their weakest moments, for the sake of enriching their own bank accounts.
 They must be stopped.